MATH 220: Elementary Statistics. 3 CR.

 MATH 424: Statistical Decision Theory.
 3 CR.

 Development and use of probability and statistics for strategic decision making with applications.
 Topics include decision flow diagrams, analysis of risk and risk aversion, utility theory, Bayesian statistical methods, the economics of sampling, sensitivity analysis and collective decision making.
 Prerequisite: MATH 318.

-Sampling theory and distributions, theory and applications of estimation and hypothesis testing, regression and correlation and analysis of variance.
+Limiting distributions, sampling theory and distributions, theory and applications of estimation and hypothesis testing.
 Prerequisite: MATH 426.